-Above those are buttons to view System Preferences and Help and Support and check out notifications for newly-installed or recently-updated applications, respectively.
+Above those are buttons to view System Preferences and check out notifications for messages and application activity.
 The search bar helps you surface applications you already have installed, or discover developers and applications across the Urbit network.

 Groups are great, but Urbit goes way deeper with apps that are developed specifically for Urbit and use P2P networking for everything.

 Check out the Installing apps guide for a walk-through on the process of installing Urbit applications.

 The default Urbit experience is using Landscape in the browser, but Urbit is also available on native mobile and desktop applications through alternative interfaces.
 Learn more about Urbit interfaces.